 10. I do not live at this address and the tenant is responsible for the bill.
 Why can’t you send him/her the bill?

 A copy of the bill can be sent to the tenant, but the account must remain in the owners name.
 Unlike other utilities, the water department has the right to lien your property if the bill remains unpaid.
 The bill stays in your name and is sent to you so you are aware of any charges.
 If it is the tenant’s responsibility to pay for the bill, you should forward the bill to them in a timely manner or call our office to add the tenant information so they get a copy of the bill.

 11. I am away for the winter/summer and no water is being used.
 How come I still receive a bill?

 As long as there is a meter in your home you will continue to receive a minimum bill, even if no water is used.
 If you will be gone longer than three months it may be to your benefit to have the water turned off at the street.
-You should contact our office if this is the case so you are not charged the minimum amount.
+Only a MMA employee is allowed to access the curb shut off to your home.
+You should contact our office to schedule a water turn off/turn on.

 12. Why does the water look discolored sometimes?